Edge operations

 Expanding the disk size using the REST APIs

-To expand the disk size using the REST APIs, see the edge/expand-disk API in the Cumulocity IoT Edge OpenAPI Specification.
+To expand the disk size using the REST APIs, see the edge/expand-disk API in the Cumulocity Edge OpenAPI Specification.

 Health check